Lustalk/Predictive-Quant-BTC-XGBoost/README.md

 ## 🚨 Risk Disclaimer

 This system is for **educational and research purposes**.
 Cryptocurrency trading involves substantial risk of loss.
 Past performance does not guarantee future results.
 Never trade with money you cannot afford to lose.

+**Important**: The 49.1% accuracy on our comprehensive 5-year analysis demonstrates the inherent unpredictability of cryptocurrency markets, which is expected and realistic for this asset class.

 ## 🤝 Contributing